nextgis/docs_ngqgis/source/molusce.rst

    :align: center
    :width: 22cm

-We also have a detailed video on using MOLUSCE plugin that you can watch on `youtube <https://youtu.be/F4j1fTyCuy4?si=Bfl98KrkV_BgDW8e>`_.
+We also have a detailed video on using MOLUSCE plugin that you can watch on `YouTube <https://youtu.be/F4j1fTyCuy4?si=Bfl98KrkV_BgDW8e>`_.